circonus/docs/content/circonus/on-premises/installation/installation.md

 zfs_dataset_base
 : (required on any system using ZFS)  Value is the existing ZFS dataset under which child datasets will be created for various purposes.
+It may also be set to the name of the zpool itself.
 On non-ZFS systems, these areas are created as ordinary directories.

 #### `additional_hosts` Attributes